DOT Customer Service

 Express Lane Permits

 Express Lane Permits enable ambulettes, commuter vans and shuttles and other mass transit fleets to use the high occupancy vehicle lanes leading to the Queens Midtown and Brooklyn Battery Tunnels.
-Download the application
+Download the Express Lane Permit application

 Parking

-If you represent a Not-for-Profit Organization operating in New York City and servicing a community of disabled people and you would like to apply for a State Parking Permit for People with Disabilities (PPPD), click here
+If you represent a Not-for-Profit Organization operating in New York City and servicing a community of people with disabilities you may apply for a State Parking Permit for People with Disabilities (PPPD).

 Agency Business Parking Permits